Introduction

 We hear a statistic that quietly alters our sense of risk and responsibility.

-When information is clear, credible, and human-centered, it can empower.
+When information is credible and human-centered, it can empower.

-When it is distorted or incomplete, it can mislead, stigmatize, or harm.
+When information is distorted or incomplete, it can mislead, stigmatize, or harm.

-A single message has consequences far beyond its moment of consumption.
+A single message has consequences beyond its moment of consumption.

-A well-told story about quitting smoking can inspire thousands to try.
+A persuasive story about quitting smoking can inspire thousands to try.

 A misleading headline about vaccines can erode trust for years.

-A moving video about physical activity can spark community-wide change.
+A moving video about physical activity can spark people to change.

-Today’s creators (educators, influencers, filmmakers, designers, communicators, and so on) hold unprecedented influence over public understanding in a way no previous generation has.
+Today’s creators are educators, inlfuencers, journalists, filmmakers, designers, communicators, etc., holding unprecedented influence over public understanding in a way no previous generation has.
+We often do not realize it.

 They translate research into emotion.